awxsoul/FAQ_generator/README.md

 # FAQ Generator

-A tool to generate FAQs related to articles using web scraping and the OpenAI API.
+A tool designed to automatically generate Frequently Asked Questions (FAQs) related to articles by leveraging web scraping techniques and the powerful OpenAI API.
+This tool extracts relevant content from any given article and utilizes advanced natural language processing capabilities to create accurate and meaningful FAQs, providing users with a comprehensive understanding of the topic.

-This prohect was developed during hackathon conducted by Bajaj Finserv Private Ltd
+This project was developed during hackathon conducted by Bajaj Finserv Private Ltd

 ## Features